 Natural disasters include hurricanes, earthquakes, tornadoes, wildfires, tsunamis, and floods, as well as extreme weather events such as blizzards, droughts, extreme heat, and wind storms.
 These events can lead to many adversities for children and families, including displacement, loss of home and personal property, changes in schools, economic hardship, loss of community and social support, and even the injury and death of loved ones.

 Healing after Trauma Skills – a Manual for Professionals, Teachers, and Families working with Children after Trauma/Disaster

 Gurwich & Messenbaugh, Univ. of Oklahoma, 2005

-Very good manual (104 p.) with a description of symptoms which may occur in children after disaster, identifying the severity of disease, and suggestions how to cope/treatment.
-Detailed instructions, how-to-do step-by-step, can be used as a workshop-manual.
+Very good manual (104 p.) with a description of symptoms that may occur in children after the disaster, identifying the severity of the disease, and suggestions on how to cope/treat.
+Detailed instructions, how-to-do step-by-step, can be used as a workshop manual.
 Target group: professionals/clinicians (teachers, families).

 Your Child Is At Risk for Mental Health Issues After a Disaster

 National Center on Birth Defects and Developmental Disabilities 2018